fieldtrip/website/workshop/trento.md

 3. Unzip the Subject01.zip file, you should place the contents in the tutorial directory.

 {% include markup/danger %}
-Depending on the unzip program you are using (e.g. Winrar), the name of the zip file might also appear as directiory, resulting in path_to_directory/fieldtrip-xxxxxxxx/fieldtrip-xxxxxxxx, i.e. the fieldtrip directory in a fieldtrip directory.
+Depending on the unzip program you are using (e.g. Winrar), the name of the zip file might also appear as directiory, resulting in path_to_directory/fieldtrip-xxxxxxxx/fieldtrip-xxxxxxxx, i.e. the FieldTrip directory in a FieldTrip directory.
 Please fix that by moving all files one level up.
 {% include markup/end %}

 After copying all files to your computer and unzipping then, you start MATLAB.
-To ensure that the right version of fieldtrip is used, and not another version (such as the one included in SPM or EEGLAB), you type in the **MATLAB command window**
+To ensure that the right version of FieldTrip is used, and not another version (such as the one included in SPM or EEGLAB), you type in the **MATLAB command window**

     restoredefaultpath
     cd path_to_directory/fieldtrip-xxxxxxxx